 How our journey began…

 Wise Goose began, as many ventures do, as a conversation over coffee between Helen Sieroda and a coaching colleague.
 This was in 2012 after the dramatic breakdown in corporate governance that led to the financial crisis.
 They were trying to answer the question “In uncertain times, what kind of coaches does the world need?”
 The question grew into “What would a professional, purposeful, values-led, pro-business and pro-future coach training look like?”
 And finally – “Why aren’t we stepping up to create it?”

 After over twenty years building a training institute in Scandinavia, Helen knew a thing or two about developing and delivering training programmes.
-Helen had also completed an a Masters in ‘Responsibility in Business Practice’ that challenged traditional ideas about where leadership and responsibility begins and ends and so, from small beginnings Wise Goose was born.
+She had also completed an a Masters in ‘Responsibility in Business Practice’ that challenged traditional ideas about where leadership and responsibility begins and ends and so, from small beginnings Wise Goose was born.

-Since then, Helen has secured ILM endorsement and Association for Coaching accreditation for the programmes, assembled a world class team, expanded into London and Scotland and created a range of ‘custom-made’ in-house coaching courses for organisations alongside her work as a coach and coaching supervisor.
+Since then, Helen has secured Institute of Leadership and Management approval and Association for Coaching accreditation for the programmes, assembled a world class team, expanded from Devon into London and Scotland and created a range of ‘custom-made’ in-house coaching courses for organisations alongside her work as a coach and coaching supervisor.

 The Wise Goose Team